Procurement Glossary

 Digital supply chain management: Modern approaches integrate advanced technologies to optimize materials management.
 By using ERP systems and digital platforms, processes are automated and controlled in real time.
 Inventory management and data analytics improve demand planning, while the Internet of Things (IoT) enables accurate inventory monitoring.
 Key innovations such as cloud computing enable seamless collaboration with suppliers.
 Practical benefits include reduced stock levels, faster response times and increased transparency along the entire supply chain.

 A medium-sized mechanical engineering company implemented a digital supply chain management system.
-Inventory was monitored in real time by integrating sensors in warehouse shelves.
+By integrating sensors in warehouse shelves, stock levels were monitored in real time.
 Automated orders were placed at defined minimum stock levels triggered directly to suppliers.
 The use of AI-supported forecasting tools enabled material requirements to be determined more precisely.
 This led to a 30% reduction in storage costs and a 20% reduction in procurement times.
-In addition, transparent data increased collaboration with suppliers, leading to an improved delivery reliability of 95%.
+In addition, transparent data increased collaboration with suppliers, resulting in improved delivery reliability of 95%.

 Effective inventory management is a key success factor in modern materials management.
 By integrating digital technologies, precise demand planning and close supplier relationships, companies can optimize their inventories while ensuring security of supply.
 The key lies in striking a balance between cost savings and availability as well as continuously adapting to changing market conditions.
 Pioneering technologies such as AI and IoT will continue to revolutionize materials management and open up new potential for optimization.